glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 To declare a function, we will need to generate label for the function name to start executing the function, and another label for the return statement.
 Inside the function, we will need to do necessary steps, this includes the function prologue and epilogue.

-- Prologue : Setting up function's stack frame, including allocating space for parameters and local variables.
+- Prologue: Setting up function's stack frame, including allocating space for parameters and local variables.
-- Epilogue : Cleaning up the function's stack frame before returning, such as restoring the stack pointer, restoring the previous base pointer.
+- Epilogue: Cleaning up the function's stack frame before returning, such as restoring the stack pointer, restoring the previous base pointer.

 Overall, the relationship of the code generator functions can be summarized as follows.

 ![Relationship between code generation functions](./code-generation-functions.png)
-Source : Book 1 page 182
+Source: Book 1 page 182